Ousikai/Ousikai.github.io/_posts/blog/teller-of-worlds/2020-11-10-the-wind-blows-over-me-part-8.md

 ---
 layout: page
 subheadline: "NaNoWriMo 2020"
-title: "The Wind Blows Over Me Part 8"
+title: "The Wind Blows Over Me Part 7"
-teaser: "The colors of yesterday."
+teaser: "Conduits of the Constellations"
 #header:
 #    image_fullwidth: "waiting_raw.jpg"
 #    caption: Waiting for the new VRMMO release of Sword Art Online